psi4/psi4/doc/sphinxman/source/bestPractices_py.rst

     molecule = PsiMod.get_active_molecule()
     molecule.update_geometry()

 - Preferrably, the python function signature (for functions intended to be called in input files) is ``function(name, **kwargs)``.
-For functions that have other positional keywords, please bundle them into kwargs at earliest convenience (see :ref:`func:db()` argument db_name for example).
+For functions that have other positional keywords, please bundle them into kwargs at earliest convenience (see :ref:`sec:db()` argument db_name for example).

 - After the docstring, the first two lines of your function should be the ones below.
 The first provides a case insensitive handle to the name argument value.
 The second converts all the kwargs dictionary keys to lowercase versions of themselves, so that input files can be case insensitive. ::